CloudLabs-MOC/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 ## Task 3: Use a REST Interface

+In this task, you will learn how to use a REST interface to interact with Azure services by making HTTP requests to manage resources and retrieve data.

 The Azure AI services APIs are REST-based, so you can consume them by submitting JSON requests over HTTP.
 In this example, you'll explore a console application that uses the **Language** REST API to perform language detection; but the basic principle is the same for all of the APIs supported by the Azure AI services resource.

 1. Open Visual Studio Code, in the **Explorer (1)** pane, browse to the **01-getting-started (2)** folder and expand the **C-Sharp (3)** folder.